Natural Wonders of the North Thompson Valley

-Travel the legendary Yellowhead Highway 5 north from Kamloops and look beyond your windshield.
-You may only notice the sweeping and stately beauty of the Monashee, Cariboo and Rocky Mountain ranges passing by, but, layered deep in their weathered and rocky slopes, is the creation story of British Columbia.
+As you travel the Yellowhead Highway 5 north from Kamloops your eyes are automatically drawn to the sweeping and stately beauty of the Monashee, Cariboo and Rocky Mountain ranges.
+This is where you’ll find the creation story of British Columbia.

-Imagine the Earth eons ago, before the history books were written.
-Once a large super-continent known as Pangaea, the Earth’s surface separated into smaller land masses, eventually drifting apart.
-Constantly in motion, even at the break-neck speed of fingernails growing, the North American Plate collided with the Pacific Plate Terrane, some 175 million years ago.
-The force of this impact was so great that it forever changed the landscape, creating the striking Columbia Mountains.
-Over time huge masses of rock began to fracture and slide over one another, forming the even-more magnificent Rocky Mountain range.
-These ranges as we know them today sit like weather-beaten soldiers with a hidden tale woven within their rocks.
+Eons ago, this was a part of a large super-continent known as Pangaea.
+Then the Earth’s surface separated into smaller land masses which drifted apart.
+The North American Plate collided with the Pacific Plate Terrane around 175 million years ago.
+The sheer force of this was so great that it forever changed the landscape.
+Pacific Plate Terrane.
+Huge masses of rock fractured and slid over one another creating the mountains you see today.
+These ranges sit like weather-beaten soldiers with a hidden tale woven within their rocks.

 Fire and Ice in Wells Gray Park

-Four separate glacial periods iced-over this wilderness region, all the while, bubbling beneath the frozen mantle of the Earth’s crust was seething, hot magma just waiting to explode.
-And when the churning hot molten mass would eventually escape its icy realm, hot air would travel up the surface causing violent steam explosions and fragmented rock pieces to cool by flowing over the ice.
-Successive explosions created the layer-cake landscapes you see all throughout the Park.
-Eventually, receding glaciers carved gaping canyons and flowing rivers through the valley.
-Where scorching lava once scarred, icy glacial waters now plummet with some of the most extraordinary waterfalls in the world.
-Today, this area is magical, with hardened volcanic rock layers, lichen-drenched boulders sitting in the mist of surging waterfalls, and lush, forested corridors.
+Four separate glacial periods iced-over this wilderness region.
+Bubbling beneath the frozen mantle of the Earth’s crust was seething, hot magma, waiting to explode.
+When the churning hot molten mass eventually escaped its icy realm, hot air travelled up the surface causing violent steam explosions.
+Fragmented rock pieces were cooled by flowing over the ice.
+Successive explosions created the layer-cake landscapes you see throughout the park.
+Receding glaciers carved gaping canyons and flowing rivers where lava once flowed.
+Today, extraordinary waterfalls plummet downwards.
+Take your time and notice the hardened volcanic rock layers, lichen-drenched boulders, surging waterfalls, and lush, forested corridors.